DIGITAL FORENSICS SCHOLARSHIP FOR WOMEN IN LAW ENFORCEMENT

 - Affirmation that your current (or future) work-duties will benefit from the BCFE training,

 Applications are accepted from October 15, 2021, through January 15, 2022.
 No later than February 1st, 2022, a selection will be made from eligible and vetted applications.
 The successful Applicant and her agency will be informed via e-mail.
-The result and contact details of the successful Applicant will also be published in IACIS’ ListServ and social media.
+The result and contact details of the successful Applicant (name and agency) will also be published in IACIS’ ListServ and social media.

 For further information, please contact the IACIS Coordinator for this scholarship at LEAWomenScholarship@iacis.com.